Q How do I know if I have a clay soil?

 Q What can be done about very dense clays?

 A Ordinary good management may not be enough for the worst clays.
 If the soil is unlikely to break down over the winter, then consider cultivating it into a good tilth while it is dry in the autumn.
-Protect the fine surface from rain by covering with mulch or clear polythene.
-Polythene has the advantage of warming up the soil in the spring, allowing earlier sowings.
+Protect the fine surface from rain by covering with mulch or plastic fabric.
+Plastic fabric has the advantage of warming up the soil in the spring, allowing earlier sowings.